MRLintern/NavierStokes-2D-ChannelFlow/README.md

-## TODO
-Source file: `NS2D.f90`.
-Length of some lines of code are too long; reduce to enable compilation.

 ## 2D Navier-Stokes Equations Solver for 2D Chanel Flow
 This code solves the Navier-Stokes Equations for 2D Open Chanel Flow.